Ficus religiosa: Climate

-Ficus religiosa is tolerant to widely varying climatic conditions such as Tropical rainforest climate where the region receives more than 60 mm of precipitation per month, Tropical monsoon climate where average precipitation ranges from 60 mm in the driest month to 100 mm, Tropical savanna climate with dry summer where average precipitation ranges from 60 mm per month in summers to 100 mm per month in winters, Warm temperate climate, wet all year where average temperature ranges from 0 to 10 °C and it is wet all year, as well as Warm temperate climate with dry summer where average temperature ranges from 0 to 10 °C and summers are dry.
+Ficus religiosa is tolerant to widely varying climatic conditions such as Tropical rainforest climate where the region receives more than 60 mm of precipitation per month, Tropical monsoon climate where average precipitation ranges from 60 mm in the driest month to 100 mm, Tropical savanna climate with dry summer where average precipitation ranges from 60 mm per month in summers to 100 mm per month in winters, Tropical savanna climate with dry winter where average precipitation ranges from to 60 mm per month in winters to 100 mm per month in summers, Warm temperate climate with dry winter where average temperature ranges from 0 to 10 °C and winters are dry, as well as Warm temperate climate with dry summer where average temperature ranges from 0 to 10 °C and summers are dry.

 Invasiveness

-Unlike most epiphytic jungle figs, which ring the stems of dicotyledonous support trees from the outside, the epiphytic bushes of F. religiosa are not true stranglers.
-Their roots penetrate inside the stem of the support, eventually splitting it from within.
+Unlike most epiphytic jungle figs, which encircle the stems of dicotyledonous support trees from the outside, the epiphytic bushes of F. religiosa are not true stranglers.
+Instead, their roots penetrate the stem of the support tree, eventually splitting it from within.
 Ficus religiosa has been listed as an "environmental weed" or "naturalised weed" by the Global Compendium of Weeds (Randall, 2012).
 It has been assigned an invasiveness high risk score of 7 in a risk assessment prepared for the species' invasiveness in Hawaii by PIER.
 Such a high score predicts it will become a major pest in suitable climate zones.
 The major reasons for its invasive behaviour are its fast-growing nature, tolerance to various climate zones and soil types, reported lifespan of over 3,000 years, and its suffocating growth habit as it often begins life as an epiphyte.

-In heritage
+In culture and heritage

 The earliest known record of Ficus religiosa in human culture is the use of peepal leaf motifs in the pottery of the Helmand culture, found at Mundigak site, in Kandahar, Afghanistan, dating back to third millennium BCE.

+The Indus Valley Civilisation venerated this tree and its leaf and drew religious art of it.

-The peepal tree is considered sacred by the followers of Hinduism, Jainism and Buddhism.
-In the Bhagavad Gita, Krishna says, "I am the Peepal tree among the trees, Narada among the Deva Rishi (Divine sages), Bhrigu among the Saptha-Maharishis, Chitraratha among the Gandharvas, And sage Kapila among the Siddhas."
+The peepal tree is considered sacred by the followers of Hinduism, Jainism, Sikhism and Buddhism.
+In the Bhagavad Gita, Krishna says, "I am the Peepal tree among the trees, Narada among the Deva Rishi (Divine sages), Bhrigu among the Sapta-Maharishis, Chitraratha among the Gandharvas, And sage Kapila among the Siddhas."
 In India, the medal for the highest civilian award, Bharat Ratna, is modelled on the leaf of a Peepal tree.